-I am a villager and I have to admit, I am not used to the bright lights of the city.
-That explains why I couldn’t stop marvelling at the Kigali Convention Center, Radisson Blu, Kigali Height and other imposing landmarks.
+I am a villager and, I have to admit, I am not used to the bright lights of the city.
+That explains why I couldn’t stop marveling at the Kigali Convention Center, Radisson Blu, Kigali Heights and other imposing landmarks.

 Thousands of young people from across the continent were gathering at the KBC round about.
 They were converging there to participate in an event dubbed Kigali Night Run.

 Being an old villager, I haven’t been keeping up with the newest urban trends.
 No wonder I couldn’t stop staring at the youngsters donning the latest sports apparel.
 Brands like Nike, Adidas and Under Armour were predominant.
 I also spotted our very own Impano logo here and there.
 This is an encouraging sign to local entrepreneurs.